-WHAT: Fruit & Yard Tree Sale - Plant a tree in your yard to add color, shade, or edibles to your landscape...
+WHAT: Fruit & Yard Tree Sale - Shop the sale for highly discounted trees to plant in your yard.
+Add color, shade, or edibles to your landscape...

-Sloans Lake Park - 5003 W 17th Ave (near the intersection of Sheridan Blvd and W 17th Ave, in the southwest corner of the park.)
+Sloan's Lake Park - 5055 W 17th Ave (near the intersection of Sheridan Blvd and W 17th Ave, in the southwest corner of the park.

 The Park People's annual tree sale offers highly discounted rates on trees with beautiful flowers, fruit, and fall color!
 By shopping this sale, not only are you getting a great deal, but you are also supporting the costs of the hundreds of trees Denver we distribute to residents each year.

-Prices: $45 for bareroot trees, $65 for balled & burlapped trees.
+Prices: $45 for bareroot trees, $65 for balled & burlapped and container trees.
 CASH and CHECK only.

 Trees are available in limited quantities and sold on a first-come, first-served basis.
 So arrive at the beginning for the best selection.